-Step 1: Watch Starting Points video seriesThis 12-minute video series will discuss basic policies regarding credit transfer, cost & financial aid, scholarships, the timeline you should expect for the process, how to get started working with our office, and much more!
-Watching this video series is the very first step you must take to begin the process of off-campus study.
+Step 1: Watch Starting Points video seriesThis 15-minute video series will discuss basic policies regarding eligibility, credit transfer, cost & financial aid, scholarships, the timeline you should expect for the process, how to get started working with our office, and much more!
+Watching this video series is the very first step you must take to begin the process of Off-Campus Study.

-Step 3: Make an appointment with one of our advisers
+Step 3: Make an appointment with an OCS Advisor

-All students interested in studying off-campus must meet with an off-campus study adviser at least once.
+All students interested in studying off-campus must meet with an off-campus study advisor at least once.
 In that meeting, you'll talk about: